 Again, these tables are based on the bare minimums for each category.
 Of course, your exact expenses will depend on your needs and your circumstances.
-For example, you can add an additional month’s rent to your one-time expenses if you used a realtor who charges commission to find your flat.
+For example, you can add an additional month’s rent to your one-time expenses if you used a realtor.

-With all that said, the cost of living in Prague is pretty low, and once you get on your feet, it’s very manageable to live comfortably and enjoy yourself on Prague wages.
+That said, the cost of living in Prague is pretty low.
+Once you get on your feet, it’s very manageable to live comfortably and enjoy yourself on Prague wages.
 Just be sure to make the move as soon as you can before the prices rise again!